deboralbarros/deboralbarros/README.md

 ### 💻 &nbsp;About Me

-- 🎓 &nbsp; I'm studying Computer Engineering at [Centro Unversitário do Norte](https://www.uninorte.com.br/)
+- 🎓 &nbsp; I'm a Computer Engineer
 - 👩‍💻 &nbsp; I work as a Mobile Developer at [Esparta Tecnologia e Inovação](https://esparta.io/), using React Native, TypeScript and other mobile techonologies
-- I'm 22 years old
+- I'm 24 years old
 - I'm from Tabatinga - Amazonas, living in Manaus - Amazonas